 Statement of Intent

-We have embedded work on Black History and British Values into our long term plans.
+We have embedded work on Black History, British Values and the Academy's 'Five C's' into our long term plans.
 This provides a rich cultural basis in which to develop the skills to be a responsible citizen.

 As unique children, we look to what they can do using this as a starting point for next steps.
 Those who are most able are challenged and supported through being offered tasks which provide opportunities for greater depth and those who present with a barrier to learning are encouraged and given targeted support to embed skills, to develop at their own pace or simply to learn in a style that best suits their individual needs.
 Our focus is to really get to know our children through play and interaction and using the 'assess, plan, do, review' cycle we are able to provide appropriate teaching at the right level and at the right time in order to take learning forward.

 We understand the importance of parental engagement and we build good relationships with our families.
 Our communication through Tapestry, School Jotter and class pages on the website, alongside workshops and parents' evenings, ensures that parents know what their children are learning, how they are progressing and how best to support them at home.

 As part of the teaching and learning process, children are assessed throughout EYFS and at the end of Reception, children are assessed against the Early Learning Goals.
 These judgements are made on the basis of accumulative observations and in-depth knowledge of the children aquired throughout the year.